joey-qytyku/OS-90-fixed/README.md

 OS/90 is an operating system in the same way that Windows 95 is.
 It just happens to use services from another one (DOS).

-## Why does the source code have strange characters?

-The source code uses codepage 437 characters to make it viewable in DOS.
-Visual studio code supports CP437.
-Make sure to select it when viewing the code.

 ## Where can I find documentation for driver development?

 There is a full API handbook in the `docs` folder.

 ## What are the Licensing Terms?

 Most of the code is GPLv2 licensed.
-Anything else is dedicated to the public domain.
-See the file LICENSE for details.
+See the notices inside the code.